-A Short Cut tutorial is available in Section 4, QuickStart (p.
+A Short Cut tutorial is available in QuickStart (p.
 2).
-To import Short Cut code into CRBasic Editor to create or add to a customized program, follow the procedure in Appendix A, Importing Short Cut Code into CRBasic Editor (p.
-A-1).
+To import Short Cut code into CRBasic Editor to create or add to a customized program, follow the procedure in Importing Short Cut code into CRBasic Editor (p.
+27).
 Programming basics for CRBasic data loggers are provided in the following sections.
-Complete program examples for select CRBasic data loggers can be found in Appendix B, Example Programs (p.
-B-1).
-Programming basics and programming examples for Edlog data loggers are provided at www.campbellsci.com\old-manuals.
+A complete program example for the CR1000X data logger can be found in Example program (p.
+28).
+Programming basics and programming examples for Edlog data loggers are provided at www.campbellsci.com\old-manuals .